MichaelTanji/WIC/index.md

 What’s it really like working in cybersecurity?
 Do I need a degree?
 Do I need to build a lab in my basement?
 Should I get certified?
 What was it like working with some of the pioneers in the field?
 Is this field really a meritocracy, or a toxic swamp of bro-fessionals perpetrating bad behavior?

-These and many other questions are hotly debated online, at conferences, and wherever hackers, engineers, and policy wonks gather to talk shop. _Working in Cybersecurity_ was inspired by the classic [_Working_](https://amzn.to/2MmWVXS) by Studs Terkel: an oral history of the myriad jobs people did decades ago, as told to Terkel by those who did them.
+These and many other questions are hotly debated online, at conferences, and wherever hackers, engineers, and policy wonks gather to talk shop. *[Working in Cybersecurity](https://www.amazon.com/Working-Cybersecurity-C-suite-everywhere-between/dp/1725877759)* was inspired by the classic [_Working_](https://amzn.to/2MmWVXS) by Studs Terkel: an oral history of the myriad jobs people did decades ago, as told to Terkel by those who did those jobs.
 This project is an attempt to recreate that effort, with a focus on cybersecurity and the people who do the wide range of jobs that make up the field.

 ### The Subjects

-[Cybersecurity](/Terms) is often derided as yet-another field filled with white men.
+Cybersecurity is often derided as yet-another field filled with white men.
 While the shading might be fairly monochromatic, it is still quite diverse in a number of different ways.
 Sub-specialities, the path that practitioners take to get into the field, not to mention the hard-won attitudes and opinions those practitioners have about the problems we face, both pressing and pedestrian.

-In _Working in Cybersecurity_ you'll hear from C-level executives, people who live on the command line, and others who may not be technical, but play an important role in our ability to advance the cause nevertheless.
-[Meet the Subjects](/Subjects).
+In *Working in Cybersecurity* you'll hear from C-level executives, people who live on the command line, and others who may not be technical, but play an important role in our ability to advance the cause nevertheless.

+### What's At This Site

 ### How to Buy

-_Working in Cybersecurity_ is available both as an [e-book] as well as [paperback] from Amazon.
+[*Working in Cybersecurity*](https://www.amazon.com/Working-Cybersecurity-C-suite-everywhere-between/dp/1725877759) is available both as an e-book as well as paperback from Amazon.

-Proceeds of the sale of _Working in Cybersecurity_ will be used to pay for scholorships and/or fees to attend training or industry events for aspirants to the field with financial need.

 ### About the Author